 Most often the infection will be noticed on lower or inner branches, and the shape of the spots can be varied from circular to angular.
-Occasionally, in the center of the spot, you may see signs of the pathogen that produces the spores.
+Occasionally, in the center of the spot, you might see signs of the pathogen that produces the spores.

-Sometimes your plant may catch something that isn't fungal, but bacterial, possibly bacterial leaf spot.
+Sometimes your plant can catch something that isn't fungal, but bacterial, possibly bacterial leaf spot.
 This is common on lilacs.
 The symptoms are small dark brown spots with a yellow circle surrounding it, which eventually will dry up to leave a hole in the leaf.
 These spots will eventually merge causing the entire leaf to turn dark black-brown.

 Common Leaf Spot Diseases

-Septoria Leaf spots are round, with black margins.
+Septoria leaf spots are round, with black margins.
 It will look like there is mold growing on the leaf.
 The leaves will eventually shrivel and blacken, then fall to the ground where the spores will overwinter.

 With Venturia, brown and black spots form in early spring causing irregular leaves.
 Infected shoots turn black and weaken.
 The stems twist and turn and become contorted.
 Only young shoots and leaves are susceptible.
 As the spring and summer continue the tissue matures and becomes resistant.

 Death of new growth reduces height and can deform small trees by causing bends in the stems.
 Untreated infections of Venturia can weaken trees and make them susceptible to attacks by other organisms.